Prime-Movers/bench/README.md

 Increase retention and transfer: Retention and transfer are important outcomes of learning

 ## Getting Started
+Welcome to Bench: Learn with Games.
+Here is a quick guide to help you get started.
 ### Dependencies

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.